Shuzhengz/2/README.md

 # 2

+##Overview

-  *This folder contained all of the homework files for 1678 training 2018.
+ This folder contained all of the homework files for 1678 training 2018 and some other python games.